 If you create a business with third-party partners, then it will make it more difficult for your spouse to claim ownership interests in the business.
 The only chance they’ll have in doing this is by trying to take away your share of the business interests, but that is a much more complicated task for them to undertake.
 If you form a partnership with an agreement which states that ownership interest cannot be transferred without authorization from all the partners, then your spouse may find it difficult to get your interests transferred to them.
 This also works well if you are forming an LLC or Corporation because those are treated as separate entities all together.
 Corporations, in particular, tend to have shareholders which tend to have more control over ownership issues.

 #15 – Prove Your Spouse is at Fault

 There are many reasons why a divorce may take place between two people.
 If it’s just because of irreconcilable differences, then assets will be split up pretty evenly between you and your spouse.
 However, if you can prove that your spouse did something awful to warrant a divorce, like them cheating on you, then you may have grounds to protect more of your assets in a divorce proceeding.
 You have to be able to show the judge that your spouse did something wrong and then be able to prove what it was that they did wrong.
 This is why some people hire private investigators to take pictures of their spouses cheating on them and so on.
 Once a judge sees pictures like these, they won’t be so quick to give your business interests to your spouse.

-This website does not provide legal advice, ExitAdviser is not a law firm.
+This website does not provide any legal advice.
+ExitAdviser is not a law firm.
 Consult a qualified Lawyer if you need legal advice.